Pancreatic Cancer Treatment

 Radiation therapy, sometimes called radiotherapy, is the careful use of radiation to safely and effectively treat cancer.

-• Cancer doctors called radiation oncologists use radiation therapy to try to cure cancer, to control cancer growth or to relieve symptoms, such as pain.
+• Charlotte area oncology doctors, also called radiation oncologists use radiation therapy to try to cure cancer, to control cancer growth or to relieve symptoms, such as pain.

 • Radiation therapy works within cancer cells by damaging their ability to multiply.
 When these cells die, the body naturally eliminates them.